patrickfrey/mewa/doc/tutorial.md

 ```

 #### Operators
-Define the functions of AST nodes implementing operators.
+This section defines the the functions of _AST_ nodes implementing operators.
+The contruction of operators, member references, function calls are all redirected to the function ```applyCallable``` we will visit later.
+Function calls are implemented as operator "()" of a callable type.
 ```Lua
 function typesystem.binop( node, operator)
 	local this,operand = table.unpack( utils.traverse( typedb, node))